 Public speaking is frightening.
 According to numerous surveys, speaking in front of a group is listed as the one thing Americans fear most.
 It is followed by heights, insects and bugs, financial problems, deep water, sickness, then death.

-Recommended criteria for presentations
+Recommended behavior for presentations

 • Look professional.